Kruptein/planarally-docs/docs/dm/light-shadows.md

 Open the asset properties by right clicking the asset and selecting 'edit properties'.
 Find the section titled 'auras' and start filling in a new row.

-You can give the aura a name (e.g. candle) and set its bright radius and dim radius (starting from the bright radius' edge).
-To have the aura function as a light, it's important to select the lightbulb icon!
-If you would like the light source to be visible to other players you can also select the eye icon.
+For more info see the [auras](/docs/player/shapes/#auras) documentation.

+Make sure to mark your aura as a light source though!

 #### When to use

 This is the recommended way to add lights to your scene in most cases.
-Attaching a light to a token immediately offers dynamic lighting when the token is moved around and combined with vision later on it offers a powerful combo.
+Attaching a light to a token immediately offers dynamic lighting when the token is moved around and combined with vision later on, it offers a powerful combo.

 ## Vision